 A few weeks ago, my better half came home with a present for me – GNC’s Women’s Ultra Mega Energy & Metabolism Vitamin.
-These vitamins are LEGIT!
+He caught a sale and decided to just add a bottle of vitamins for me when he was out shopping for his own stash.
+Before he got them for me, I’d never even heard of them.

 I’m All About That Energy, Baby